 Personal finance could have something to do with it.
-More than 7 out of 10 people who don’t go on vacation simply can’t afford one, according to a recent YouGov poll 3.
+More than half of people who don’t go on vacation simply can’t afford one, according to a Bankrate survey.
 What could be worse than returning home from your vacation, newly bronzed and sufficiently rejuvenated, to financial troubles because you and your family overspent?

 Let’s break down America’s favorite ways to unwind and see what a little financial planning can do to keep costs low and vacation time rolling.